ianmcgregor/state-machine-js/README.md

 // start
 stateMachine.start(); // state changed to 'CLOSED' because that state has 'initial' flag

-// update
+// state will change to 'LOCKED': stateMachine.action(Action.LOCK);
-stateMachine.action(Action.LOCK); // state changed to 'LOCKED'
+// state won't change - no valid transition to 'CLOSE' from 'LOCKED': stateMachine.action(Action.CLOSE);
-stateMachine.action(Action.CLOSE); // state didn't change - no valid transition for 'CLOSE' from 'LOCKED' stateMachine.action(Action.UNLOCK, { foo: 'bar' }); // state changed to 'CLOSED', date sent through
+// state will change to 'CLOSED', data payload sent through: stateMachine.action(Action.UNLOCK, { foo: 'bar' });

 // debug view with info and buttons to change state var debugView = new StateMachine.DebugView(stateMachine);